 \section{Beyond FLOPs: Understanding Performance Bottlenecks of KAT}

-\textbf{Insight 1: KAT is significantly slower than ViT during training.}
+\subsection{Insight 1: KAT Is Significantly Slower Than ViT During Training}

-Although the KAT presents a promising alternative to the ViT, it still lags behind the ViT in training time.
-We illustrate this by comparing the combined forward and backward times for KAT-T (5.7M parameters), KAT-S (22.1M parameters), and KAT-B (86.6M parameters) against identically sized ViT-T, ViT-S, and ViT-B models, using the Imagenet-1k dataset for training \cite{russakovsky2015imagenet}.
-For the experiment, each KAT group-wise rational contains 8 groups comprising of 6 numerator and 4 denominator coefficients, and all measurements are taken using an H200 GPU.
+Although KAT presents a promising alternative to ViT, it still lags behind ViT in training time.
+We illustrate this by comparing the combined forward and backward times for KAT-T (5.7M parameters), KAT-S (22.1M parameters), and KAT-B (86.6M parameters) against identically sized ViT-T, ViT-S, and ViT-B models, using the ImageNet-1k dataset for training \cite{russakovsky2015imagenet}.
+For the experiment, each KAT group-wise rational function contains 8 groups comprising of 6 numerator and 4 denominator coefficients, and all measurements are taken using an H200 GPU.
 The results, depicted in Figure \ref{fig:train-times}, show the average time of 100 forward and backward passes, following 5 warmup passes.
 The data reveals that, for these forward/backward passes, KAT-T is 102x slower than ViT-T, KAT-S is 123x slower than ViT-S, and KAT-B is 116x slower than ViT-B.

-\textbf{Insight 2: FLOPs is not the performance bottleneck.}
+\subsection{Insight 2: FLOPs Is Not the Performance Bottleneck}

-It is natural to assume that such a dropoff in training speed between the ViT and KAT results from the difference in FLOPs, as the KAT has more FLOPs than the ViT.
-However, by comparing the estimated FLOPs between the GR-KAN and MLP (Table \ref{tab:Flopequations}), the only component in the ViT and KAT where they differ, we can dismiss such assumptions.
+It is natural to assume that such a drop-off in training speed between ViT and KAT results from the difference in FLOPs, as KAT has more FLOPs than ViT.
+However, by comparing the estimated FLOPs for GR-KAN and MLP (Table \ref{tab:Flopequations}), the only component in ViT and KAT where they differ, we can dismiss this assumption.